How to Add a Custom Ringtone on iPhone?

 You can also edit or create sounds using tools like GarageBand (available on iPhone and Mac) or any audio editing software.

 Protip: .m4r is a variant of .m4a.
-Convert your audio file to .m4a and just replace the a
+Convert your audio file to .m4a and just replace the a with r and it's done!

 Step 2: Transfer the Sound to Your iPhone